Zika Virus

 lemon eucalyptus oil (ie para-menthane-diol)

-Pesticides are most effective when applied:
+Pesticides are most effective when applied: - when applying sunscreen

 on clothes and on the body, for example, clothes that use permethrin